JulianLaval/canvas-particle-network/README.md

 ## Usage

+The plugin is available as `canvas-particle-network` via Bower or NPM.
+Alternatively, you can simply clone this repository.

 For a barebones implementation, simply add a HTML `div` to your body.
 You may specify its dimensions via CSS/JavaScript without any issues, as well as specify multiple instances.
 Then, simply add the JavaScript file to the end of your `body` and create a `ParticleNetwork` instance using your canvas ID.

 ```html